manoel-linux/cpu-t/README.md

 - The install-uefi-in-qemu script is a tool for installing QEMU UEFI when the UEFI BIOS is not included or available in the distribution's repository.
 You can find the source code and more information about install-uefi-in-qemu in the following repository: https://github.com/manoel-linux/install-uefi-in-qemu

-- CPU-T A command-line tool that I developed from scratch.
-CPU-T provides detailed information about the CPU of your system, including CPU model, number of cores and threads, CPU frequency, supported instructions, memory information, disk information, network information, and more.
-It is a useful tool for system analysis and optimization.
-You can find the source code and more information about CPU-T in the following repository: https://github.com/manoel-linux/cpu-t

 # Project Status

 - The CPU-T project is currently in development.
 The latest stable version is 0.1.6.
 We aim to provide regular updates and add more features in the future.